-The Cayman Islands government and its main regulator, the Cayman Islands Monetary Authority, have worked continuously with governments and international authorities over many years to ensure that the Cayman Islands is trusted as a well-regulated, co-operative and transparent jurisdiction.
+The Cayman Islands government and its regulators, including the Cayman Islands Monetary Authority and the Department for International Tax Cooperation, have worked continuously with governments and international authorities over many years to ensure that the Cayman Islands is trusted as a well-regulated, co-operative and transparent jurisdiction.
 For example, the Cayman Islands was an early adopter of:

 The formalities regarding the incorporation of companies are simple and straightforward, so they can be incorporated on a same-day basis and at relatively low cost.

 While there are a range of Cayman Islands vehicles to choose from in these transactions (including exempted limited partnerships, limited-liability companies and trusts), “Cayman Islands exempted companies” remain the most popular form of vehicles used to structure “issuers” of debt securities and “borrowers” of bank loans.
 The Cayman Islands exempted non-resident company (or exempted company) is a body corporate limited by shares and is similar in form to “private companies limited by shares” and “corporations” in jurisdictions such as England and Wales and the USA, respectively.

 The laws of the Cayman Islands underpinning companies provide a framework that can be adapted to give effect to a wide range of commercially agreed requirements, including bespoke objects for which exempted companies can be incorporated and highly individual corporate governance arrangements.
 This enables the constitution of companies to be tailored to many different situations.

 The vast majority of PPP contracts are funded in one of three ways: